Advertisement

 Stars of PR

-Thursday at 7 AM Pacific Time on VoiceAmerica Variety Channel
+Archives Available on VoiceAmerica Variety Channel

 Interested in the scoop behind the news headlines?
 Cindy Rakowitz gives listeners an analysis of today’s current events.
 Every show provides tips on emergency public relations and crisis management.
-Stars of PR is broadcast live every Thursday at 7 AM Pacific Time on the VoiceAmerica Variety Channel.